 Wondering about the skull-and-bones flag on the front?
 My district’s mascot is a pirate, so it seemed appropriate.
 The spiral binding and clear plastic covers are courtesy of my local Staples store.
 For only $4.31, they bound my curriculum planner for me in just 45 minutes.
 That’s quite a bargain!
 It’s got my thinking about what else I could have spiral-bound.

 Keeping It Affordable

-I created my curriculum planner in PowerPoint using a variety of fonts, graphics and papers that I had acquired from Teachers Pay Teachers.
-Some I paid for and others were free downloads.
-I also kept everything in shades of gray, black and white so I could print it from my laser printer.
-I tend to save the color ink for high-visibility items and this is just for me so I went with the more subdued color palette.
-The one page I did print in color was my district calendar as it was originally designed with color anyway.
+I created my curriculum planner in PowerPoint using a variety of fonts, graphics, and papers that I had acquired from Teachers Pay Teachers.
+Some I paid for, and others were free downloads.
+I also kept everything in shades of gray, black, and white so I could print it from my laser printer.
+I tend to save the color ink for high-visibility items, and this is just for me, so I went with the more subdued color palette.
+The one page I did print in color was my district calendar, as it was initially designed with color anyway.

 Curriculum Planner Format